vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

  "/:user=^USER&pass=^PASS^:failed:H=Authorization\: Basic dT1w:H=Cookie\: sessid=aaaa:h=X-User\: ^USER^"
  "/exchweb/bin/auth/owaauth.dll:destination=http%3A%2F%2F<target>%2Fexchange&flags=0&username=<domain>%5C^USER^&password=^PASS^&SubmitCreds=x&trusted=0:reason=:C=/exchweb"

 ..
-Todo:: add a program/binary that an easier syntax, ncrack maybe?
-..
-Todo:: eloborate on the examples, eg. what they will do once executed?
+Todo:: Add a program/binary that an easier syntax, ncrack maybe?
+Elaborate on the examples, eg. what they will do once executed?

 Reverse Shells
 --------------

-Once we have figured out some vulnerability or misconfiguration in a running service.
-Which allows us to make a connection back to our attack machine we would like to set up a reverse shell.
-This can be done through version methods eg by using netcat, php, weevely, ruby, perl, python, java, jsp, bash tcp, Xterm, Lynx, Mysql.
+Once we have figured out some vulnerability or misconfiguration in a running service which allows us to make a connection back to our attack machine, we would like to set up a reverse shell.
+This can be done through version methods e.g. by using netcat, php, weevely, ruby, perl, python, java, jsp, bash tcp, Xterm, Lynx, Mysql.
 The section below has been mostly adapted from `PentestMonkey Reverse shell cheat sheet <http://pentestmonkey.net/cheat-sheet/shells/reverse-shell-cheat-sheet>`_  and `Reverse Shell Cheat sheet from HighOn.Coffee <https://highon.coffee/blog/reverse-shell-cheat-sheet/>`_ and more.

 netcat (nc)
 ^^^^^^^^^^^